- AGENCIA ESTATAL CONSEJO SUPERIOR DE INVESTIGACIONES CIENTIFICAS (CSIC)

 EXTRASYNTHESE, established for 30 years near Lyon (France), is a leading manufacturer and distributor of phytochemical reference materials worldwide.
 It has developed a great expertise in extraction, purification, synthesis, and analysis of natural substances.
 Through internal research, collaboration with academic partners, and participation in collaborative projects, EXTRASYNTHESE continuously expands its know-how and catalogue of products.

 EXSY evaluates the SMCs transferring from lab scale to industrial pilot scale, while optimizing down-stream processing of target compounds in the SynBio4Flav project.

-Biopolis, S.L. is a leading biotechnology company, based in Valencia, Spain, active in new product development and applications.
-Created in October 2003, Biopolis is owned by the Spanish National Research Council (CSIC).
-Biopolis core competences are the isolation, selection, design, characterization, validation, and production of microorganisms and cellular metabolites with applications in agri-food, feed, pharmaceutical, and chemical industries.
-This includes the design of microbial strains and metabolites by strain and bioprocess development, followed by fermentation and downstream process optimization, and production at the industrial scale.
+ADM Biopolis, is a leading biotechnology company, based in Valencia, Spain, active in new product development and applications.
+Created in October 2003, ADM Biopolis is owned by the Spanish National Research Council (CSIC) and by ADM, one of the world’s largest nutrition companies.
+ADM Biopolis core com- petences are the isolation, selection, design, characterization, validation, and production of microorganisms and cellular metabolites with applications in agri- food, feed, pharmaceutical, and chemical industries.
+This includes the design of microbial strains and metabolites by strain and bioprocess development, fol- lowed by fermentation and downstream process optimization, and production at the industrial scale.

 Biopolis, S.L. has generated novel high-throughput screening platforms in vitro and in vivo, enabling the evaluation and characterization of the effect of selected ingredients in relation to nutritional and health protection functionalities.
 Therefore, the selected compounds can be produced and also evaluated in terms of their functional activity in the host.